-Prerequisite: an undergraduate course in comparative psychology.

-PSYC U7718G Ethology

-30 hours plus conference; 3 credits

-Species-specific behaviors and their physiological and endocrinological bases.
-Problems of phylogeny, evolution, ontogeny, instinct theory

-Prerequisite: A graduate course either in comparative or physiological psychology

-PSYC U7720G Developmental Psychology

-45 hours; 3 credits

-Survey of psychological development throughout childhood and adolescence.

-PSYC U7730G Psychology of Learning

-45 hours; 3 credits

-Representative investigations and theories of learning.

-PSYC U7737G Development of Cognition

-30 hours plus conference; 3 credits

-Cognition from the development point of view.
+Prerequisite: An undergraduate course in comparative psychology and permission of the graduate deputy chairperson.
+PSYC U7718G Ethology 30 hours plus conference; 3 credits Species-specific behaviors and their physiological and endocrinological bases.
+Problems of phylogeny, evolution, ontogeny, instinct theory Prerequisite: A graduate course either in comparative or physiological psychology and permission of the graduate deputy chairperson.
+PSYC U7720G Developmental Psychology 45 hours; 3 credits Survey of cognitive, social, cultural, emotional, biological, and psychological development.
+Review of major theories and concepts of development as well as influences on development, including social, emotional, economic, cultural, and contextual factors.
+Examination of variations in development and how they influence subsequent behavior, emotion, and cognition.
+Prerequisite: Permission of the graduate deputy chairperson.
+PSYC U7730G Psychology of Learning 45 hours; 3 credits Examination of key empirical phenomena and theories of associative learning.
+Focus on psychological level analyses as well as underlying neurobiological mechanisms involved in simple forms of Pavlovian and instrumental learning and their interactions in the control of adaptive behavior in non-human animals.
+Applications to topics such as causal reasoning, predictive learning, substance abuse, and neuropsychiatric disorders in humans.
+Prerequisite: Permission of the graduate deputy chairperson.
+PSYC U7737G Development of Cognition 30 hours plus conference; 3 credits Cognition from the development point of view.
 Comparative studies of animals, children, and normal and abnormal adults examined in terms of cognitive function.

-PSYC U7738G Cognitive Psychology

-45 hours; 3 credits

-Mental phenomena in terms of strategies of information processing.
+Prerequisite: Permission of the graduate deputy chairperson.
+PSYC U7738G Cognitive Psychology 45 hours; 3 credits Mental phenomena in terms of strategies of information processing.
 Nature and speed of different stages and types of perceptual and cognitive operations.
 Cognitive approach to storage and retrieval processes.
 Conditions that determine generation and evaluation of strategies.
 Facts and theories concerning attention, imagery, awareness.

-PSYC U7746G Advanced Social Psychology

-45 hours: 3 credits

-Advanced topics in social psychology.

-Prerequisite: a course in social psychology.
+Prerequisite: Permission of the graduate deputy chairperson.
+PSYC U7743G Psychology of Emotion 45 hours; 3 credits Survey of emotions from the workings of the brain, body, and mind.
+Review of emotions from evolutionary, cognitive, physiological, and cultural perspectives; development of emotion.
+Prerequisite: Permission of the graduate deputy chairperson.
+PSYC U7746G Advanced Social Psychology 45 hours; 3 credits Advanced topics in social psychology.